-- Specific incentives and promotion schemes for defence exports may be implemented in consultation with the Department of Commerce, industry associations, and Ministry of External Affairs within the purview of Foreign Trade Policy.
+- Specific incentives and promotion schemes for defence exports may be implemented in consultation with the Department of Commerce, industry associations, and the Ministry of External Affairs within the purview of Foreign Trade Policy.

 - A separate strategy to finance the exports to weaker countries would be worked out in consultation with MEA, EXIM Bank, DPSUs, the private sector, and other financial institutions.

 - Offset is an important mechanism available to the domestic industry to enhance export capability.

 - The Offset Policy may be reviewed and aligned towards the final integration of weapons/systems in India and promoting the export of such systems from India.

 - The Policy may also be reoriented towards the acquisition of critical technologies required for high-end weapons/platforms so that the same can be leveraged for export.